Subscribe

 Settling in with your dog

-In either case, give your dog about a month to settle in properly.
+Give your dog about a month to settle in properly.
 Some dogs settle within the first day, but others may need a longer adjustment period.
 Your dog will need time to understand what is going on.
 Be patient and understanding, and use lots of praise and reward when your dog engages in promising behaviors.

 Reasons dogs get surrendered